Guy Simonds: Retirement and later years

 After retiring from the Canadian Army, he worked for Halifax Insurance Company, and Toronto Brick and Associates.
-He was active with Royal Life Saving Society of Canada, the Gurkha Appeal, the Canadian Corps of Commissionaires and was chairman of the National Ballet of Canada.
+He was active with Royal Life Saving Society, the Gurkha Appeal, the Corps of Commissionaires and was chairman of the National Ballet.

 He criticized the government for seeking closer ties with the United States, and opposed the reliance on nuclear weapons, advocating strong conventional forces.
 Simonds proposed the use of aerial supply to reduce the vulnerability of army divisional supply chains.
 Skeptical of air-power advocates, he foresaw the increasing use of missiles.
 He believed in the "integration" of defence headquarters, but opposed the Hellyer "unification" of the armed forces.
 Simonds wrote at the time that each service required a distinctive leadership style for officers; stating that for a pilot alone in his jet decided by himself to fight or flee when faced with an enemy; for a naval officer holding the equivalent rank as the pilot, the decision to fight or flee was made by the captain of his ship; and for an army officer holding the equivalent ranks as the air force and naval officers had to decide for himself to fight or flee and motivate the men under his command to do the same.
 Simonds concluded that the plans of the Defence Minister Paul Hellyer to unify the services would never work as it was based on the assumption there was really no difference between war on land, at sea and in the air and a common service could handle all three.
-At the same time, Simonds also opposed Hellyer's plans to "Canadianize" the military by scrapping the traditional British style uniforms and ranks of all three services and impose an American style uniform and ranks on the unified Canadian Forces, warning this attack on the traditions on the Canadian military would hurt morale.
+At the same time, Simonds also opposed Hellyer's plans to "Canadianize" the military by scrapping the traditional British style uniforms and ranks of all three services and impose an US style uniform and ranks on the unified Canadian Forces, warning this attack on the traditions on the Canadian military would hurt morale.

-A street is named after him in Antwerp ("Generaal Simondslaan").